 A: Unfortunately, the answer to this one is “no.” Medicare only covers healthcare related expenses such as a hospital stay or a short-term rehab stay.
 Because an assisted living community is considered to be for older adults who need custodial care, Medicare will not help with the costs.

-We hope this helped to answer your questions about assisted living in Indiana!
+We hope this helped to answer your questions about assisted living!